Baltimore Sister Cities

 Baltimore & Gbarnga: 50 years of Sister Cities (2023)

-Promoted by Baltimore-Gbarnga Sister City Committee
+Baltimore-Gbarnga Sister City Committee (BGSCC)

 Baltimore’s first sister city relationship was established 50 years ago in 1973 with Gbarnga in Liberia.
 There are several special events throughout the year to commemorate the 50th anniversary.
 More information